JacekJagosz/CUDA_course/0_FinalProject/Report.md

 ## Building and packaging ROCm from source

 The fact ROCm is fully open source is a big advantage of AMD's solution.
-But the fact the source is viewable is one thing, but how useful that fact is another.
+But the fact the source is viewable is one thing, but how useful that fact is another thing.

 While on Windows you get programs straight from the creator, on Linux almost every piece you use has been packaged from source by distribution maintainers.
 This approach greatly improves flexibility and compatibility, also allows for customizing or fixing specific bugs by distributions themselves.
 But this approach needs some work by the developer to make a flexible build process for an app.